Graphic communication

-Graphic communication as the name suggests is communication using graphic elements.
+Graphic communication is communication using graphic and visual elements.
 These elements include symbols such as glyphs and icons, images such as drawings and photographs, and can include the passive contributions of substrate, colour and surroundings.
 It is the process of creating, producing, and distributing material incorporating words and images to convey data, concepts, and emotions.

 The field of graphics communications encompasses all phases of the graphic communications processes from origination of the idea (design, layout, and typography) through reproduction, finishing and distribution of two- or three-dimensional products or electronic transmission.

 Overview

 Graphic Communications focuses on the technical aspects of producing and distributing items of visual communication.
 This includes technical aspects associated with the production of tangible items such as books, magazines and packaging, as well as digital items such as e-newsletters, interactive apps, websites, video and virtual reality applications.

 Graphic communication involves the use of visual material to relate ideas such as drawings, photographs, slides, and sketches.
 The drawings of plans and refinements and a rough map sketched to show the way could be considered graphical communication.

 Graphic Design focuses on development of concepts and creation of visuals.
 This includes instruction regarding elements and principles of design, typography, image editing, web and video production, etc.

 Any medium that uses a graphics to aid in conveying a message, instruction, or an idea is involved in graphical communication.
 One of the most widely used forms of graphical communication is the drawing.